nkanaev/numb/readme.txt

 ╰┴┴─┴┴┴┴─╯

 numb
-    ... is a tool for working with numbers.
+    ... is a tool for working with numbers and units.
+    ... supports arbitrary-precision arithmetic.
+    ... provides mathematical functions.
-    ... is an unholy child of `bc` & `units` unix commands. sort of.
+    ... is what `bc` & `units` unix commands' ugly child could look like.
-    ... supports arbitrary-precision arithmetic calculations.
-    ... has unit conversion capability.
-    ... rhymes with `dumb`.
     ... is the closing track of Linkin Park's Meteora album.
     ... is MIT licensed.